 Every reasonable attempt has been made to ensure the credit and caption information supplied is accurately listed.
 We welcome any uncredited creators to come forward so that we may acknowledge them and correct any errors or omissions.

-If you have any questions about our online collection and exhibition history polices or the reproduction of works therein, please contact Bonnie Rosenberg, Manager of Rights and Images, at [email protected].
+If you have any questions about our online collection and exhibition history polices or the reproduction of works therein, please contact Elyssa Lange, Manager of Rights and Images, at [email protected].